In 1887, the Episcopalians decided to build a grand cathedral in New York City dedicated to St. John the Divine. It isn't quite finished yet!

 In response to the construction of the Catholic Church's amazing St. Patrick's Cathedral at 50th and Fifth Avenue, the Episcopal Diocese of New York decided to build one of its own.
 Thus began the plans for The Cathedral of St. John the Divine.

 In 1887, he Episcopalians held a contest to choose the best design for their new structure.
 The prize went to the young firm of Heins and LaFarge, who chose a Romanesque/Byzantine design for the cathedral.
+A site in the Morningside Heights district of the city was acquired by the congregation, situated between 110th and 113th Streets between Amsterdam Avenue and Morningside Drive.

 Rooftop spires